As many staff have adjusted to working from home, you may be finding that the day to day reality can be challenging.

 When working from home, you're your own personal manager.
 Without things like an in-person meeting schedule to break up your day, you can be quick to lose focus or burn out.
 To stay productive, set goals for what you'll do and when over the course of the day/week.

 We understand that balancing your caring responsibilities with working from home is going to be challenging.
-We know that you may not be able to commit to carrying out a full or 'normal' day of work in these circumstances.
 If you’re struggling, contact your line manager and let them know about the challenges you are experiencing so that the University can best support you.

 It’s important to talk and remain connected to colleagues, and if we can’t be in the same room, then use technology, such as Microsoft Teams, to keep in touch.
 Use video calls where you can instead of phone calls, as it’s easier to gauge how someone is when you can see them.